 A foundational transformation that 5G brings to the telecom industry is the virtualization of the entire network – core and mobile.
 That means network functions are abstracted and software-defined allowing for an elastic, composable infrastructure that can be configured and fine-tuned for the specific needs of an application or workload via network slicing.

-As the network becomes more “cloud” like, it is converging with the compute and storage cloud thanks to open source and consortia standards such as OpenStack, Kubernetes (container management & orchestration) and OpenFog, which are collectively promoting the integration and blurring of IT and CT into what we call converged IT/CT.
-This is the big different between 4G era and the coming 5G era.
+As the network becomes more “cloud”-like, it is converging with the compute and storage cloud thanks to open source and consortia standards such as OpenStack, Kubernetes (container management & orchestration) and OpenFog, which are collectively promoting the integration and blurring of IT (Information Technology) and CT (Communications Technology) into what we at neXt Curve call converged IT/CT.
+This is the big difference between 4G era and the coming 5G era.

 While there is overwhelming fanfare and hype about how 5G will transform our lives, another transformation must take place before the world can reap the benefits of 5G – telco transformation.
 There are few things that telcos must do to position themselves to capitalize on converged IT/CT opportunities in the coming age of 5G.